Hello! My name is Jules van Irsel.

 Beyond my Ph.D. research, I conduct testing and fieldwork to support various sounding rocket instruments.
 Two such instruments I work with are the rocket Miniature Plasma Imager (rMPI) developed by Johnathan Burchill et al., and the Petite Ion Probes (PIP) developed by Kristina Lynch et al.

 Both these instruments are designed to measure characteristics of space plasma by analyzing ion velocity distributions.
-The rMPI is able to take 2D snapshots of these distributions using its wide-angle aperture, while the PIPs leverage their compact size, low power consumption, and affordability to capture complete ion distributions through multiple-unit deployment.
+The rMPI takes 2D snapshots of these distributions using its wide-angle aperture, while the PIPs leverage their compact size, low power consumption, and affordability to capture complete ion distributions through multiple-unit deployment.

 My work with these instruments includes electronics, hardware, vibration, ultra-high vacuum, plasma, and general system testing, as well as integration of these instrument systems into various sounding rocket payloads.
 Altogether, I have spent several months conducting fieldwork at three launch sites: NASA's Wallops Flight Facility (WFF) in Virginia, the Poker Flat Research Range (PFRR) in Alaska, and the Svalbard Rocket Range (SvalRak) in Ny-Ålesund.